tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

  ![State Of The Dapps - 13](Images/state-of-the-daps-13.png)

-4. You will see a pop-up window where MetaMask is asking you for permissions to connect Akta your account, click on the "Connect" button to continue.
+4. You will see a pop-up window where MetaMask asks for permission to connect Akta to your account.
+Click on the "Connect" button to continue.

  ![State Of The Dapps - 14](Images/state-of-the-daps-14.png)

  * DApps will typically request access to this connection before using it.
 Since the wallet address is unique, dApps can use it as login credentials.
 The connection is then securely made through the selected Ethereum network.

-5. Next, you are asked to sign the Smart Contract to continue the connection process, click on the "Sign" button to proceed.
+5. Next, you are asked to sign the smart contract to continue the connection process; click on the "Sign" button to proceed.

  ![State Of The Dapps - 15](Images/state-of-the-daps-15.png)